 Also of interest is that Bailey has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Bailey citizens is substantially higher than the typical US community, as 30.28% of adults in Bailey have at least a bachelor's degree.
+The education level of Bailey citizens is very high relative to the national average among all cities (21.84%): 34.25% of adults in Bailey have a bachelor's degree or even advanced degree.

-The per capita income in Bailey in 2010 was $32,585, which is upper middle income relative to Colorado, and wealthy relative to the rest of the US.
-This equates to an annual income of $130,340 for a family of four.
-However, Bailey contains both very wealthy and poor people as well.
+The per capita income in Bailey in 2018 was $40,509, which is upper middle income relative to Colorado, and wealthy relative to the rest of the US.
+This equates to an annual income of $162,036 for a family of four.

+Bailey is a somewhat ethnically-diverse town.
 The people who call Bailey home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bailey residents report their race to be White, followed by Native American.
-Important ancestries of people in Bailey include Irish, English, Italian, and Norwegian.
+Important ancestries of people in Bailey include German, English, Irish, Italian, and Scottish.

 The most common language spoken in Bailey is English.
-Other important languages spoken here include Spanish and Arabic.
+Other important languages spoken here include Italian and Spanish.